-The concern often raised by employee relief fund-sponsoring employers relates to the high turnover rate in the first few months of employment.
-Employers worry this may result in a disproportionate number of grants made to applicants who will not remain as employees, and a corresponding negative cash flow impact on the fund.
+The concern often raised by disaster & hardship relief fund-sponsoring organizations relates to the high turnover rate in the first few months of employment.
+Organizations worry this may result in a disproportionate number of grants made to applicants who will not remain as team members, and a corresponding negative cash flow impact on the fund.
 Luckily, this concern is not borne out by the experience of most funds.

-In general, employers normally see the highest turnover in the first few months of employment.
-The longer employees stay with employers, the lower the turnover rate.
-An illustration of a hypothetical retailer may be helpful to show how unlikely it is that new employees would receive grants before leaving shortly thereafter.
+In general, organizations normally see the highest turnover in the first few months of employment.
+The longer team members stay with an organization, the lower the turnover rate.
+An illustration of a hypothetical retailer may be helpful to show how unlikely it is that new team members would receive grants before leaving shortly thereafter.

 Another mitigating factor in this situation is that the event must have occurred within a certain period of days, such as 180 days.
-Therefore, an employee who has been working for nine months may apply for a grant that applied within the last six months – all while employed.
+Therefore, a team member who has been working for nine months may apply for a grant that applied within the last six months – all while employed.
 A shorter period limits it further.
 A note of caution bears mentioning here, since a very short window may sharply inconvenience applicants in need.

-In some very rare cases, employees that complete an application and the employer verifies their membership in the charitable class, but they then leave the company.
+In some very rare cases, team members complete an application and the organization verifies their membership in the charitable class, but they then leave the company.
 Legally, they could still receive a grant.
 On the rare occasions where this does happen, applicants often do not respond to requests for information or other factors which would allow EAF to make a grant.
 As a result, no grant is made.
 The obvious reason for this is that most potential grant recipients believe that they are ineligible as a result of their leaving the company.